JiscPER/jper/docs/api/API.md

 ### Validation Endpoint

-The Validation API allows you to test that their data feed to the system will be successful.
+The Validation API allows you to test that your data feed to the system will be successful.

 You must have the user role "provider" to access this endpoint - if you do not have this role, please contact the Router administrator.

 #### Metadata-only request

-If you are sending only the JSON notification, the request must take the form:
+If you are sending only the notification JSON, the request must take the form:

     POST /validate?api_key=<api_key>
     Content-Type: application/json

-    [Incoming Data Model JSON]
+    [Incoming Notification JSON]

 #### Metadata + Package request